szabgab/perlmaven.com/sites/en/pages/scope-of-variables-in-perl.md

 ```

 In this case the variable `$fname` is declared at the beginning of the code.
 As written earlier, it will be visible
-till the end of the file everywhere, <b>except in places where they are hidden by locally declared variables with the same name</b>.
+till the end of the file everywhere, **except in places where they are hidden by locally declared variables with the same name**.

 Inside the block we used `my` to declare another variable with the same name.
 This will effectively hide the `$fname`
 declared outside the block till we leave the block.
 At the end of the block (at the closing `}`), the `$fname`